 Finally, pictures were converted from ARW-files in Capture One with default settings (Some single files have a slight light correction, for better visual convenience in comparison), then cropped for 300×200 px elements, combined into diagrams and exported into JPEG-files.

 Original target image (printed in horizontal orientation on 10cm X 15cm glossy photo paper)

 Incredible Misaka Mikoto – special guest on our photo-session:

 ‘What does it mean?’ – my conclusion:

 This is not the first test of Canon FDn vs Minolta on this site, and we can see that behavior in comparison of these two lenses very similar for behavior of two another lenses: Canon FDn 50/1.2 vs Minolta MD 50/1.2 battle – Canon is sharp in the center if wide opened, but not so good with other positions and apertures.

 Infinity Distance (focus point is on the center position of frame):

-- Center: Canon is better at F 2.0 – wide opened.
-Minolta on F1.8 has the same contrast with less details.
-But already at F2.8 both lenses are ideal and same.
+- Center: Canon is better at F 2.0 – wide open.
+Minolta on F1.8 has the same contrast with fewer details.
+But already at F2.8, both lenses are ideal and same.

 - Middle: Both the same at 1.8/2.0.
-On F2.8 Minolta looks enough for any tasks and Canon can provides the same details just at F5.6.
+On F2.8 Minolta looks enough for any tasks and Canon can provide the same details just at F5.6.